Lawn Aeration & Seeding

 Lawn Aeration & Seeding FAQ's

-Any seed germination or growth that hasn't matured before winter sets in will pick up in the spring when the ground temperatures are warm enough.
-A general rule is if your lawn was seeded in the fall it should be completely germinated and matured by the end of the following May.
+Any seed germination or growth that hasn't matured before winter will resume in the spring when the ground warms.
+Generally, if your lawn was seeded in the fall, it should be fully germinated and matured by the end of May.

-Once the grass seed has made it below the surface of the ground and has enough continuous moisture it will take 10-14 days for fescue and up to 21 days for bluegrass to germinate and show signs of growth.
-The grass plant will take additional weeks to mature and fill in.
-During the first couple of months you want the ground to remain moist from natural rainfall or irrigation.
-Depending on your lawns condition of sun, shade, flat or hilly and even soil conditions this may be the difference of watering daily or every few days.
+Once grass seed is below the surface and stays moist, fescue takes 10–14 days and bluegrass up to 21 to germinate.
+After germination, grass needs several weeks to mature and fill in.
+During the first few months, keep the ground moist with rainfall or irrigation.
+Depending on sun, shade, slope, and soil, you may need to water daily or every few days.

 Seeding can be done throughout the year as long as the ground is not frozen, but the most optimum time of year is between September 1st and October 15th for our local area.
 Weather conditions and ground temperatures all play a role in successful seed germination.